vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 By the 1950s, the results were clear.
 Kids weren’t learning to read.
-In 1955, Rudolf Flesch, a literacy expert, published Why Johnny Can’t Read, a critique of the American education system.
+In 1955, Rudolf Flesch, a literacy expert, published Why Johnny Can’t Read[^johny1955], a critique of the American education system.

 His argument was simple:
 * Children weren’t being taught phonics.